Saving vs. Investing - What is Savings

 Here’s how it relates to defining savings:

 One of the requirements to pass the savings test is for your capital to be safe, without losing value.
-In any case that you have no loss and earn a consistent, positive return, albeit small, it will result in compound growth.
+In any case, if you have no loss and earn a consistent, positive return, albeit small, it will result in compound growth.
 However, any losses or negative returns will cancel the compounding.

 To up the ante on savings, we can dial up the rate of return, as long as we don’t sacrifice safety or liquidity in the process.